Skippia/IoC-Sandboxes/README.md

 Ensures sandboxed code can only access files within a specified directory, preventing unauthorized access to the broader file system.

 ### Matrix Environment
-You can run create any environment and make sure that code inside will have no idea that something wrong
+You can run create any environment and make sure that code inside that environment will have no idea that this environment is fully proxied / man-made.

 ---